Information security

 The materials for this module are provided as a series of web pages via the module website and should be accessible using screen readers.
 You will be required to interact with Nessus software which is 508 compliant; Section 508 was enacted to eliminate barriers in information technology, to make available new opportunities for disabled people, and to encourage development of technologies that will help achieve these goals.

-Figure descriptions of any diagrams will be provided along with transcripts of any audio material and printable versions of the online text based material.
+We provide descriptions of any diagrams along with transcripts of any audio material.
 Some online material may not be available or fully accessible using a screen reader (and mathematical and scientific materials may be particularly difficult to read in this way).
-Alternative formats of the study materials may be available in the future.

 To find out more about what kind of support and adjustments might be available, contact us or visit our disability support pages.